 Dosing and Drug

-CABENUVA must be administered by a healthcare professional.
-Before initiation of clinician-administered CABENUVA, ensure patients agree to the required monthly dosing schedule and counsel patients about the importance of adherence to scheduled dosing visits.1 Patients who miss a scheduled injection visit should be clinically reassessed to ensure resumption of therapy remains appropriate.
+Before initiation of clinician-administered CABENUVA, ensure patients agree to the required monthly dosing schedule and counsel patients about the importance of adherence to scheduled dosing visits.
+Patients who miss a scheduled injection visit should be clinically reassessed to ensure resumption of therapy remains appropriate.

-- Recommendations are based on drug-drug interactions observed after oral administration of cabotegravir and rilpivirine or predicted interactions due to the expected magnitude of the interaction and potential loss of virologic response1
+- Recommendations are based on drug-drug interactions observed after oral administration of cabotegravir and rilpivirine or predicted interactions due to the expected magnitude of the interaction and potential loss of virologic response

 Concomitant drug class